 1) What is the history of this SaveGirdValley.com?

 Thanks for asking!
-Volunteers formed SaveGirdValley.com to address various projects in Gird Valley located on the eastern side of Fallbrok.
-Here’s that story with detail on the projects that Gird Valley residents feel are important.
+After working together to save a fallowed golf course from development in 2016, volunteers formed SaveGirdValley.com to address various projects in Gird Valley located on the eastern side of Fallbrook.
+Here’s detail on the projects that Gird Valley residents feel are important and want to work together to address in the future.

 2) What’s so special about Gird Valley?

-Gird Valley is an historic four-mile scenic valley stretching between Live Oak Park (with its new amphitheater) to the north and San Luis Rey River Valley to the south.
-Seventeen miles inland, the valley is blessed with abundant wildlife and towering sycamores all fed by aquafers and small streams.
+Gird Valley is an historic four-mile scenic valley stretching between Live Oak Park to the north and San Luis Rey River Valley to the south.
+Seventeen miles inland, the valley is blessed with abundant wildlife and towering sycamores all fed by aquifers and small streams.
 Live Oak Creek is the inspiration that originally gave Fallbrook its name.
 Ancient oaks dot the hillsides and provide respite from the summer sun.
-Part of Governor Pio Pico’s Monserate Rancho Land Grant of the 1800s, Gird Valley has been a favorite spot for human habitation for a millennium.
+Part of Governor Pio Pico’s Monserate Rancho Land Grant of the 1800s, Gird Valley has been a favorite spot for human habitation for millennium.

 From beehives to cattle, olive groves, avocados and vineyards, Gird Valley has a long agricultural history.
 With its rich soil and gentle Mediterranean climate, it is a peaceful place to visit, live and work.

-Bookending Gird Valley, Golf Club of California lies to the south, offering dining, special events and days golfing in the sunshine.
+Golf Club of California lies to the south, offering dining, special events, weddings and days golfing in the sunshine.
 At the north end of the Valley is the El Parque Stage Stop cafe (yes, this is the original site of the stage coach line!) with views across the road toward Live Oak County Park, 27 acres of shady oak groves for picnicking and relaxing.
-A quick drive further east on Reche Road leads to the Myrtle Creek Botanical Gardens.
+A quick drive east on Reche Road leads to Myrtle Creek Botanical Gardens.

 At the heart of the Valley is the new Monserate Winery and vineyard.
-Formerly a fallowed golf course, the property is enjoying a new life as a working vineyard that will include an Italian restaurant, bar, wine tasting and barrel rooms.
-If you are curious how one builds a winery, the vineyard will be planted during the spring of 2017.
+Formerly a fallowed golf course, the property is enjoying a new life as a working vineyard and will include an Italian restaurant, bar, wine tasting and barrel rooms.
+If you are curious how one builds a winery, come and visit.
+The vineyard on the east side of Gird Road was planted in the Spring of 2017.
+The west side of Gird Road planting’s began in Spring 2018.
+Come and watch the vines grow.

-Gird Valley draws people who come to enjoy golf and recreation, the scenery and camaraderie.
+Gird Valley draws people for rest and recreation, for golf, the scenery and camaraderie.
 Many celebrate weddings and special family occasions in this beautiful setting.

 3) Why don’t you want a high school in Fallbrook?